The Top 100 Foods High In Polyphenols

 76. Caraway Seeds (33 mg per 100g)

-Otherwise known as meridian fennel, caraway is a spice originating from Italy in times of Ancient Rome.
+Caraway seeds, also known as meridian fennel, originate from Italy in times of Ancient Rome.

-The spice is often used to flavor recipes, and it is a common ingredient in bread and casseroles.
+Often used to flavor recipes, caraway seeds are a common ingredient in bread and casseroles.

-Caraway seeds contain relatively high amounts of two polyphenols; the flavonoid kaempferol and the phenolic acid called caffeic acid (92).
+The seeds contain relatively high amounts of two polyphenols: the flavonoid kaempferol and a phenolic acid called caffeic acid (92).

-Randomized studies suggest that caraway may have value for use in treating irritable bowel syndrome (IBS) (93).
+Randomized studies suggest that caraway may potentially have value for treating irritable bowel syndrome (IBS) (93).

 77. Refined Rye Flour (31 mg per 100g)

-Refined rye flour contains the same polyphenols as rye—alkylphenols and phenolic acids—just in a smaller amount (94).
+Refined rye flour contains the same polyphenols as rye—alkylphenols and phenolic acids—but in a smaller amount (94).

-However, it is generally better to limit refined carbohydrate intake – whether they contain polyphenols or not.
+However, it is generally better to limit refined flour intake and instead opt for the whole grain version.

 78. Asparagus (29 mg per 100g)

-This stem vegetable provides a wide range of vitamins and minerals, and it contains a large amount of the flavonol quercetin (95).
+It provides a wide range of vitamins and minerals and contains a large amount of the flavonol quercetin (95).

 Walnuts Are High in Phenolic Acids.

-Walnuts are a nutritious nut that is rich in minerals, protein, and healthy fats.
+Walnuts are nutritious nuts that are rich in minerals, protein, and healthy fats.

-While not as polyphenol-rich as its almond and pecan siblings, walnuts contain a high amount of ellagic acid, which is a type of phenolic acid (96).
+While not as polyphenol-rich as almonds and pecans, walnuts contain a high amount of ellagic acid, a type of phenolic acid (96).

-Taste-wise, walnuts are a little bit dry with an earthy taste and a hint of bitterness.
+Taste-wise, walnuts are slightly dry with an earthy taste and a hint of bitterness.

 80. Potato (28 mg per 100g)